itsbeesfan/a-lofi-study-hub/README.md

 - basic audio player with 2 lofi hiphop mixes that last between 20 and 30 minutes.

 ## thanks and getting started
-work in progress (maybe, if peopl e like this enough I might add more features) **suggestions and feedback are always happily accepted!**
+work in progress (maybe, if people like this enough I might add more features) **suggestions and feedback are always happily accepted!**